-You can’t buy DevOps.
-Just as you can’t be a carpenter simply by swinging a hammer, DevOps is a process by which we identify and streamline our application development and release process.
-The process part of DevOps begins with identifying the parts of the development and release process that are taking too long and creating a bottleneck.
+DevOps is a process by which we identify and streamline our application development and release process.
+A big part of driving improvement begins with identifying the parts of the development and release process that create a bottleneck.

-Time and time again, the database change process is often the biggest bottleneck in the process.
+Over and over again, the database change process is often the biggest bottleneck in the process.
 That’s not surprising as there are fewer tools to support DevOps for the database than DevOps for the application.
 That doesn’t mean they don’t exist, it’s just more important than ever to pick the right tools for the job.

 Database Development Tools